Table of Contents Hide

 - 17. Update Your Site!

-If you take a look into Google’s best practices for SEO, you are going to see that emphasis has been placed on website speed.
+If you take a look into Google’s best practices for SEO and want to speed up your WordPress website, you are going to see that emphasis on website speed.
 Google wants to optimize its user’s experience as much as possible, and websites that take an awfully long time to load just don’t make the cut!

 If you want your website to be truly optimized, you need to make sure that it is running smoothly, efficiently, and quickly!
 Here are a few ways to ensure that your site is loading at top speed so Google can start placing it at higher positions on its SERPs:

 By enabling caching on your WordPress site, you can significantly increase load speed for returning users.
 Instead of the site building “dynamic” model pages, the site can pick up on the stored version of the site on the user’s browser for a visit.